-Multi-factor analysis identifies Metro Vancouver as a higher-risk real estate market.
+Multi-factor analysis identifies Metro Vancouver as a moderate-risk real estate market.

 This article covers: